Ray Priore: 2015

 On December 1, 2014, Priore became head coach of Penn after 28 seasons as an assistant in the program.
 Prior to the announcement, Priore had spent 16 years as defensive coordinator for the Quakers.

 The Quakers were predicted to finish sixth in their conference.
 However, in his first year at the helm, coach Priore led his team to a 7-3 overall record and their first Ivy League championship since 2012.
 His inaugural season was highlighted by wins over #5 Villanova and #12 Harvard.

+On November 24, 2025, Priore announced that he would step down from his position, after serving 11 years as head coach and 39 years with the program.

 Personal life

 Priore's older brother, Chuck Priore, was the head football coach at Trinity College from 2000 to 2005 and Stony Brook University from 2006 to 2023.